Roblox/roact/README.md

 ```

 ## License
 Roact is available under the Apache 2.0 license.
-See [LICENSE](LICENSE) for details.
+See [LICENSE.txt](LICENSE.txt) for details.